mahdanahmad/translator-gator/readme.md

 ```

 For mail credential, please check __/config/services.php__ file and add the parameter to .env with your credential.
-Please direct the root folder for this project to __/public folder__ at your web server and ensure that rewrite module is working.
+Please direct the root folder for this project to __/public/__  folder at your web server and ensure that rewrite module is working.
 All front-end library are accessed via cdn, so you don’t have to install anything.

 ## Seeding